Puerto Rico, Isla del Encanto!

 As a U.S. territory, its currency is the same as in the United States – the dollar.
 Therefore, you don’t need to exchange money for any specific currency and they accept all major credit cards.

 If you’re traveling from the United States, you don’t need a tourist visa or even a passport.
-Just book your plane ticket with us, Traveler Wows Agency, to Puerto Rico and that’s it!
+Just book your plane ticket to Puerto Rico and that’s it!
 You are now ready to explore the island!

 Puerto Rico is so small – 100×35 miles – that it allows you the opportunity to tour the entire island coast in one day and that’s including stops to eat and photography.
 Of course, if you want to enjoy its beautiful beaches and luscious greenery, you should consider stopping for a day in different “pueblos.”